arielroque/tmux-pro/README.md

 ## :space_invader: Troubleshooting

 ### Some features are not working right
 Check your tmux version.
-In order for Tmux pro to work properly we recommend Tmux >= 3.0 version.
+In order for Tmux Pro to work properly we recommend Tmux >= 3.0 version.
 To see your Tmux version use ```tmux -Version```

+## :clap: Thanks
+ - Thanks to [@Benardi](https://github.com/Benardi) for introducing the fantastic world of customizations on Tmux